Energy in Hong Kong: Wind

 Hong Kong has a very small scale of wind power generation since early 2006, which is the Lamma Winds at Lamma Island with an installed capacity of 800 kW.
+The same year, a farm of 40 windmills was proposed.
 In March 2013, HK Electric has just completed the full-year wind measurement for a proposal of offshore wind farm project in Southwest Lamma Island.

+On 6 May 2022, the development of an offshore wind farm southwest of Lamma Island was announced, but was later placed on hold.

+Decommissioning of the Lamma Island wind turbine was announced on 25 March 2026.

 Renewable energy projects in Hong Kong

 Production of renewable energy is difficult given the city's small geographical size.
 One advantage is the city's location in the subtropics, generating a significant amount of solar energy.
 The annual average global horizontal radiation measures 1.29 MWh/m^{2}.
 The government of Hong Kong invests and develops RE projects in order to utilize this resource in accordance to its Climate Action Plan 2050.